 Toxic Garden Plants

 Although you may use your garden as a relaxing sanctuary, there may be danger lurking in its allure, especially in the case of younger children and your family pets.
-Some of those beautiful plants you cherish so much for their beauty can easily be disguised as toxic killers if ingested within minutes, whether they're consumed accidentally or out of curiosity.
+Some beautiful plants you cherish for their beauty can easily be disguised as toxic killers if ingested within minutes, whether they're consumed accidentally or out of curiosity.
 Here are some common types to be aware of, states Tammy Sons from Tn Nursery.

 Foxglove is a mysterious-looking plant that can grow as high as 3 feet tall with drooping white, pink, or purple flowers along the central stalk that sometimes has dots inside.
-Digitalis purpurea is its Latin name, which may sound a bit familiar to you since the plant's leaves are a financial resource of the heart drug known as Digitalis.
+Digitalis purpurea is its Latin name, which may sound a bit familiar to you since the plant's leaves are a financial resource of the heart drug Digitalis.
 If any part of the foxglove is consumed, you'll likely suffer an episode of nausea, cramps, diarrhea, and mouth pain.

 Wisterias create dreamy sweetpea-like flower cascades with vibrant pink, blue, or white colors from vines that mainly grow in the South.
 The whole plant is considered toxic.
 Eating this plant will induce nausea, vomiting, diarrhea, and cramps that may require treatments such as anti-nausea pills or intravenous hydration.